 The Studienkolleg at Freie Universität is a year-long course for refugees that aims to prepare for a successful enrollment in a degree program at the university later on.
-Starting with the 2016/17 fall/winter semester, we started offering classes in the natural and life sciences, humanities, and economics along with integrated German language classes at the B2/C1 level.
+Starting with the fall/winter semester, we are offering classes in the natural and life sciences, humanities, and economics along with integrated German language classes at the B2/C1 level.

 - The classes are aimed at applicants with direct and indirect higher education entrance qualification who have German language skills equivalent to having passed the B1 level or better.

 - Direct general higher education entrance qualification: International applicants whose secondary school leaving certificate is equivalent to the German Abitur may apply directly for admission to a full degree program in Germany.
 As a rule, this is also true of applicants who have already earned an initial degree (e.g., bachelor) from an accredited higher education institution abroad.

 - Indirect higher education entrance qualification: International applicants whose school leaving certificate is not equivalent to the German Abitur may still be eligible for higher education entrance in Germany if they fulfill one of the two following preconditions: